-You can earn more than your maximum salary step if you are entitled to units or allowances.
+You can earn more than your maximum salary step if you're entitled to units or allowances.

-If you are in salary group 1 or 2, you can move above your maximum, up to the group 3 maximum, if you have been allocated permanent units.
+If you're in salary Group 1 or 2, you can move above your maximum, up to the Group 3 maximum, if you've been allocated permanent units.

 An increment is the pay rise you get when you move up a step on your base salary scale.
 This is on top of base salary increases negotiated through the collective agreement bargaining process.

-You will most likely move up one salary step each year until you reach the maximum salary step for your qualification.
+You'll most likely move up 1 salary step each year until you reach the maximum salary step for your qualification.

-- You are assessed against the performance standards in schedule 3 of your employment agreement (by your board of trustees or principal).
+You're assessed by your board of trustees or principal against the performance standards in schedule 3 of your employment agreement.

-- If you have met the standards, you move up a salary step on the scale.
+If you've met the standards, you move up a salary step on the scale.

-If a teacher hasn’t met the standards, they are given a specific time to do so.
-If they haven't met the standards after this time, they don’t move up a salary step.
+If you haven't met the standards after this time, you don’t move up a salary step.
 In some cases, competency procedures will be needed.

-The table shows the increments on the salary scale for trained primary teachers.
-Your starting salary and maximum depend on which salary group you are in.
+The following table shows the increments on the salary scale for trained primary teachers.
+Your starting salary and maximum depend on which salary group you're in.

 |Step||Base salary||Increment between steps (%)||Increment between steps ($)|

-If you are a teacher at Te Aho o te Kura Pounamu, please read clause 8.4 of the collective agreement.
+If you're a teacher at Te Aho o te Kura Pounamu read clause 8.4 of the collective agreement.